Summarize this article:

 The idea of a common difference is important in understanding sequences, especially arithmetic progressions.
-In daily life, we can observe this concept unfolding in annual events.
-For a newborn, the next birth anniversary will be exactly one year later and the common difference will be one year.
+In daily life, we can see this concept in action during annual events.
+For a newborn, each birthday occurs exactly one year after the previous, making the common difference one year.

 In an arithmetic sequence, the common difference is known as the constant value added to (or subtracted from) each term to get the next one.
-This difference remains the same across the sequence.
+This difference is constant throughout the sequence.
 To determine the common difference, we need to subtract any term from the term that follows it.
 For example, in the sequence 3, 6, 9, 12, the common difference is 3.
 This is because 6 − 3 = 3, 9 − 6 = 3, and so on.
 The common difference is generally represented by the letter d.

 In an arithmetic sequence, the common difference is a constant that is added to the previous term to get the next one.
 The formula for common difference is: